mvanlonden/trackAndMap/README.md

 ### To create the tracking data
 **cover finding file location**
-1. In the terminal enter **Objrec /path/to/video.avi /desired/path/to/data.csv**
+1. In the terminal enter **Objrec /path/to/video.avi /desired/path/to/data.csv** (Right clicking on a file and selecting properties will give you a file's location)
 2. Once application opens, use the HSV sliders to isolate the color of interest in the threshold window
 3. Once cross hair is consistently tracking, switch from pause to play and switch recording on
 4. Once recording is complete, open .csv folder to validate results